Turning Challenges into Opportunities During Lockdown

 For so many it has been a time of loneliness, clock watching, tearing your hair out, chasing the kids round and round the house, and wondering how you ever lived without schools being open.
 And yet for all that, now that the end is in sight (hopefully!), I feel a certain amount of trepidation.

-Has any good come out of the last 12 months?
+Has any good come out of the last 12 months of lockdown?

 On a personal level, lockdown has presented an unprecedented opportunity.
 Not only did it give my husband the opportunity to be home for so many of my (now) 18-month-old daughter’s ‘firsts’, but it also gave me the chance to finally pursue my lifelong dream of becoming a Russian translator.
 Shortly after Lockdown Take 1 last year, I left my job of more than a decade in Cumbria and became the proud owner of my own blossoming translation, localisation, & proofreading business in the North West of the UK.

 Normally you would safely assume that at that point we would have had our fair share of luck in a difficult situation, however we have also benefited enormously from Lockdown Take 2 & 3.
 My husband has continued to have periods of time where he has been able to work from home here in the Lake District, which has meant increased kiddie time (due to zero commute), but also time for him and I to reconnect after having two children under two.
 Without us both being able to work from home we would never have been in the house at the same time without the children running wildly around our legs.
 We have managed coffee breaks together, done meal planning, and even taken lunchtime dog walks together in the beautiful scenery that Cumbria provides.
 These are all mundane tasks I admit, but these have been things that, without the global pandemic, we would never have had the opportunity to do together.